AsperaDesu/python-beginner-projects/README.md

 ---

-##💡 Notes
+## 💡 Notes

--This repository is not a polished project, just a record of my early learning process.
+- This repository is not a polished project, just a record of my early learning process.
--Code quality varies — some scripts may be messy or unoptimized on purpose for practice.
+- Code quality varies — some scripts may be messy or unoptimized on purpose for practice.
--Feel free to explore if you’re just starting out or curious about beginner exercises!
+- Feel free to explore if you’re just starting out or curious about beginner exercises!

 ---